bruggor10/SynthEdge/README.md

 		- Linear / Polynomial Regression
 		- MLP Regressor
 		- Support Vector Regressor
-- basic model selection over GUI
+- model selection and OSC configurationover GUI

 ## To do
 - dynamic time warping
+- configuration of models
+- probability
+- docs

+## How to use the tools
+- Docs will follow soon.
+- for now, check osc_example.pd file

 ## How to develop